zero-plusplus/autohotkey-devtools/editors/vscode/vscode-autohotkey-devtools/README.md

 ### Version switching

+> Note: The external extension vscode-autohotkey-debug does not support this feature.

 Setting the language ID to `autohotkey` allows you to switch the highlighting version using [#Requires](https://www.autohotkey.com/docs/v2/lib/_Requires.htm).
 By default, it is highlighted as `autohotkey2`.

 Currently, only simple version notation starting with the following is supported.